See Historic Planes for FREE! Western North Carolina Air Museum in Hendersonville, NC

 Plane at the WNC Air Museum

 YES!
 Definitely bring kids to this museum.
-Signage at the museum asks parents to supervise their children at all times, which makes sense since there are so many valuable aircraft and exhibits densly packed into the space.
+Signage at the museum asks parents to supervise their children at all times, which makes sense since there are so many valuable aircraft and exhibits densely packed into the space.

-That said there are definitey things for kids to touch, explore, play with, and enjoy.
+That said there are definitely things for kids to touch, explore, play with, and enjoy.
 There are photo ops for kids in the form of a wooden painted plane.
 And your kids may also notice some stuffies doing a little piloting.
 Both a plane and a gyrocopter are available for kids to climb into the pilot’s seat and move the controls.
 They’ll actually be able to move the rudder, ailerons, and elevator.
 This was definitely my kids’ favorite part of the museum.

 Kids lpiloting at WNC Air Museum